tenor

 iii.On Jack.

-Jack is not a chatbot.
-Jack is not a copilot.
 Jack is what you get when continuity, voice, memory, and judgment compound on top of one of the most capable models humans have ever built.
+Jack remembers the account.
+Jack gets harder to replace every week, because every week it knows more about how your team and company actually work.

 Jack will sometimes be wrong.
 So will every employee you have ever hired.
 The difference is that Jack will tell you, mid flight, when something looks off, because Jack was built to confer, not to execute in silence and apologize later.